Why Should I Use Free Trials in Project Management Software?

 A free trial allows users to try out a product or service at no cost for a set period of time.
 A project management software free trial, therefore, refers to the ability to use the software for free for a time.
 The purpose of a free trial is to allow users to ensure it is the right option for them before making a purchase.

-When shopping around for project management software, you may see several options with the word “free” in them.
+When shopping for project management software, you may see several options with the word “free” in them.
 These options include:

 - Free project management software

 Many project management software options are advertised as 'free'.
 Unfortunately, nothing is ever entirely free.
 The reality is that these tools or software are going to come with some hidden costs, such as:

 - Limited features and functionality

 - Usage limits and an inability to adequately scale

 - A lack of training and support resources